BigDaddyAman/Telegram-Gatekeeper-Bot/README.md

 ---

-## ⚠️ Requirements

-### Telegram Supergroup (Important)

-Telegram only allows user restrictions in **supergroups**.
+## ℹ️ Group Type Behavior

+Telegram has different capabilities for normal groups and supergroups.
+This bot automatically detects the group type and adjusts its behavior.

-- ✅ Supergroup → Full gatekeeper protection
+- ✅ **Supergroup** → Full gatekeeper protection (verification, timeout, cleanup)
-- ⚠️ Normal group → Limited mode (no restrictions)
+- ⚠️ **Normal group** → Limited mode (no user restrictions)

-To convert a group into a supergroup:
+To enable full protection, convert your group into a supergroup:
 - Make the group public (set a username), or
-- Let Telegram auto-upgrade it
+- Let Telegram auto-upgrade it automatically

----

 ## 🚀 Deploy on Railway